ibm-cloud-docs/blockchain-sw-251/howto/console-deploy-k8-firewall.md

 ## Pull the {{site.data.keyword.blockchainfull_notm}} Platform images
 {: #deploy-k8-images-firewall}

 You can download the complete set of {{site.data.keyword.blockchainfull_notm}} Platform images from the {{site.data.keyword.IBM_notm}} Entitlement Registry.
-To deploy the platform without access to the public internet, you need to pull the images from the {{site.data.keyword.IBM_notm}} Registry and then push the images to a Docker registry that you can access from behind your firewall.
+To deploy the platform without access to the public internet, you need to pull the images from the {{site.data.keyword.IBM_notm}} Registry and then push the images to a container registry that you can access from behind your firewall.

 The platform requires that you use the `skopeo` utility to download and copy your images to your local container registry. [skopeo](https://www.redhat.com/en/blog/skopeo-10-released){: external} is a tool for moving container images between different types of container storages.
 In order to download the platform images and copy them to your container registry behind a firewall, you first need to [install skopeo](https://github.com/containers/skopeo/blob/master/install.md){: external}.